johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 Add tasks to manage granular components of your cases.
 Each task comes with its own name, status, priority, owner and due date.
 With this information, you always know who is accountable to complete which task and by what time, ensuring all necessary steps are completed.

 :::image type="content" source="media/cases-overview/add-task-small.png" alt-text="Screenshot showing the task pane with tasks populated for the case and statuses available." lightbox="media/cases-overview/add-task.png":::
-*Image shows the following static statuses available: New, In progress, Failed, Partially completed, Skipped, Completed*
+</br>*Image shows the following task statuses available: New, In progress, Failed, Partially completed, Skipped, Completed*

 ## Link incidents